jbhannah/jbhannah.net/src/articles/2016-08-28-carrierwave-concerns.md

 The one catch with this is that versions and processors defined in the base uploader will be used for _every_ uploader that includes it.
-Sometimes this isn't what you want: you may want some kinds of image uploads to have a thumbnail, and others to be converted to JPG on upload, and want multiple uploaders to use one or the other or both sets of configuration.
+Sometimes this isn’t what you want: you may want some kinds of image uploads to have a thumbnail, and others to be converted to JPG on upload, and want multiple uploaders to use one or the other or both sets of configuration.
 Easy; just make more concern modules: